arne48/xiaomi_bridge/README.md

-# Xiaomi Vacuum Cleaner ROS Bridge
+# Xiaomi Vacuum Cleaner ROS2 Bridge

 ## Introduction
 This package bridges between a rooted Xiaomi Vacuum Cleaner, publishes its sensor data, and forwards Twist messages to drive the robot.